-1) Receiver sends an ACK to sender after successful reception.
-Other nodes cannot transmit until they hear ACK.

-2) Use CSMA when sending CTS packets.
+- 1) Receiver sends an ACK to sender after successful reception.
+Other nodes cannot transmit until they hear ACK. - 2) Nodes use CSMA when sending RTS packets.

-Results in protocol with improved performance.
+This results in protocol with improved performance.

 Issues -

 In most MAC protocols, ACKs and retransmission are done at LLC sub-layer.
 What are advantages of doing it at the MAC layer?